 Plaid is a pattern.
 It doesn’t dictate methods or materials used to make a fabric.
 It can be printed or woven, regardless of the medium, and whether or not it’s on clothing or blankets.

 Flannel is a material, often used for clothing such as these popular flannel shirts.
 However, it can also be used for nearly any other textile.
-What flannel is not, is a pattern.
+Flannel is not a pattern.
 You’ll see it paired with plaid as a typical pattern, but that doesn’t define it.
 What really defines flannel is the fibers (typically wool or cotton), and brushing technique used to create the end material.

 As you can see, plaid and flannel aren’t the same.
-One is a pattern (plaid), and the other is a material: the ultimate difference between plaid vs flannel.
-However, knowing the difference can change how you buy clothes (or give you an edge at trivia night).
+Plaid is a pattern and flannel is a material: the ultimate difference between plaid vs flannel.
+However, knowing the difference between plaid and flannel can change how you buy clothes (or give you an edge at trivia night).